-Housing Element Implementation Status Continue/Modify/Delete Objective 1: Maintain and improve residen Policy 1.A: Work towards full implementation of the 2014-2021 Housing Element objectives, policies, and programs in the Housing element.
-Program 1.A.1: Provide a progress report Ongoing: This is the City's normal The City will delete the program on the 2014-2021 Housing Element practice.
-The City submitted annual , , programs and quantified objectives as part progress reports to the Department of 4.1.2. of the annual General Plan status reports to Housing and Community Development the State.
+Housing Element Implementation Status Continue/Modify/Delete Objective 1: Maintain and improve residen Policy 1.A: Work towards full implementati on of the 2014-2021 Housing Element ob jectives, policies, and programs in the Housing element.
+Program 1.A.1: Provide a progress report on the 2014-2021 Housing Element practice.
+The City submitted annual programs and quantified objectives as part progress reports to the Department of 4.1.2. of the annual General Plan status reports to Housing and Community Development the State.
 (HCD) each year during the 2014-2021 Housing Element period.
-Policy 1.B: Promote, encourage, and facility ate efforts to preserve the City's housing Program 1.B.1: Continue to promote on- Ongoing: In 2010, the City obtained a The City will delete the program going building maintenance activities.
-To California Energy Commission grant and replace it with programs H- promote building maintenance, the City using federal funds to retrofit City Hall 2.1.1, 2.2.1, and 2.2.3. will: with dual-pane, low-E windows and Identify available funds for building energy efficient lighting and heating, maintenance activities and energy ventilation, and air conditioning efficiency upgrades. equipment.
+Policy 1.B: Promote, encourage, and facilit Program 1.B.1: Continue to promote on- Ongoing: In 2010, the City obtained a The City will delete the program going building maintenance activities.
+To California Energy Commission grant and replace it with programs Hpromote building maintenance, the City using federal funds to retrofit City Hall 2.1.1, 2.2.1, and 2.2.3. will: with dual-pane, low-E windows and Identify available funds for building energy efficient lighting and heating, maintenance activities and energy ventilation, and air conditioning efficiency upgrades. equipment.
 The project modeled energy Disseminate public information on efficiency retrofits to property owners available housing programs, such as the and property managers.
 Through June energy efficient equipment retrofit 2017, the City offered a CDBG funded program (CDBG) at public counters and Residential Energy Efficiency the City's website.
 Improvement Program.
 The City Assist property owners and property provides resources and assistance daily managers in their efforts to identify and regarding housing maintenance at the mitigate housing maintenance issues. building counter and via building inspections.
-Objective 2: Promote and encourage the projected housing need. e development of nousing opportunition es to accommodate current and Policy 2.A: Promote construction of units consistent with the new construction needs identified in the Regional Housing Needs Assessment (RHNA).
-Consistent with the new construction needs identified in the Regional Program 2.A.1: Work with property owners Abandoned: In 2017, after receiving an The City will delete the program in the development of Specific Plans to application from the property owner, guide the development of Urban Activities the City amended the Land Use Element Activities Center land use Center parcels to include residential of the City's General Plan to delete the designation from the General development.
-Urban Activities Center land use Plan. designation.
+Objective 2: Promote and encourage the · es to accommodate current and projected housing need. e development of housing opportunities es to accommodate current and Policy 2.A: Promote construction of units consistent with the new construction needs identified in the Regional Housing Needs Assessment (RHNA). • Program 2.A.1: Work with property owners Abandoned: In 2017, after receiving an The City will delete the program in the development of Specific Plans to application from the property owner, as the City has deleted the Urban guide the development of Urban Activities the City amended the Land Use Element Activities Center land use Center parcels to include residential of the City's General Plan to delete the designation from the General development.
+Urban Activities Center land use Plan. · designation.
 All properties formerly designated as Urban Activities Center have been re-designated and rezoned.
 Program 2.A.2: Work with commercial Not yet Implemented: Sufficient The City will delete the program property owners to establish residential/ housing opportunities to accommodate and replace it with a new rezoning commercial mixed use development the City's 2014-2021 RHNA allocation program.
 See Program H-1.1.1. standards for the City's Commercial land exist without the establishment of use district. mixed use development standards.